 ar.json), they’ll be auto-loaded by this configuration — no imports or code changes needed.

 Before React renders your app, i18next needs a chance to initialize.
-To make that happen, you must import your i18n configuration in the entry file.
+Open src/main.tsx and import the i18n configuration:

 import React from 'react'